joewickes/joewickes/README.md

 ## 🌱 Learning
 I'm currently learning:
+- TypeScript to familiarize myself with typing variables to learn lower-level languages in the future
+- Angular to get exposed to different kinds of frameworks in the JavaScript world
 - Redux to expand my knowledge of state containment beyond React's Context technology (using Stephen Grider's Udemy course, Modern React with Redux [2020])
 - VIM so that I can make use of a lightweight text-editor from virtually any command-line
 - Linux so that I can grow in my understanding of (and contributions to) cyber-security and a ton of open-source tech